Understanding Watch Water Resistance Ratings

 Rating Basics

+Probably should have led with this section, honestly.
 Ratings like 30m, 50m, and 100m indicate pressure resistance, not diving depth.
 Laboratory conditions differ from real-world water activities.
 Higher ratings provide better protection margins.

 30m Water Resistance